chapainaashish/notifylinux/README.md

 ## notifylinux
-A python package to send desktop notification in linux
+A Python package to send desktop notification in linux

 **To install notifylinux run**